 Joey: And your current supervisor...

-Richard: Ewan[?]
-[0:22:00].
+Richard: Julian.
 So he is...he is an excellent person.
-He's very modest and understated, but he actually is running a research group, I think, who have a very high potential for to have a huge impact on the future of humanity.
+He's very modest and understated, but he actually is running a research group, I think, who have a very high potential to have a huge impact on the future of humanity.
 But he's very...he's very modest about that.
 He would never say that, but other people would say it about him.

 Joey: I think that kind of leads into nicely my next question.
 Where are like the